0%

 • Scenario: The LLM being used has a very small context window, making it difficult to maintain long-term conversation history or complex state without expensive summarization.

 • Why Not Agents: Agents heavily rely on memory to maintain context, plan, and reflect.
-If the underlying LLM cannot effectively handle the necessary context, or if external memory management becomes overly complex, the benefits of agentic behavior diminish.
+If the underlying LLM cannot effectively handle the necessary context, or if external memory management becomes overly complex, your agent will effectively have amnesia.
+The benefits quickly vanish if it can't remember what it just did.

 • Alternative: Focus on stateless, single-turn interactions, or invest in larger context window models or robust external memory solutions like advanced RAG with summarization.